Is earned media value (EMV) really valuable?

 Jeff Ernst - CEO & President, Symec - writing on CMO.com

-- CPM equivalent.
-With this, you’re comparing one value against another.
-It’s apples and oranges.
-Earned media works very different to advertising.
-84% of millennials don’t trust advertising.
 Yet, coincidentally 84% of consumers trust peer recommendations above all other sources of advertising.
-By comparing the EMV of recommendations to ads on the same platform, you could actually be undervaluing your efforts.
+By comparing the EMV of recommendations to ads on the same platform, you could be undervaluing your efforts.

 Are EMVs worthless?

-Let me explain.
-Data maturity is all about aligning your data across your company to ensure all your efforts are leading to one main goal - typically, the success of the company.
+Data maturity is about aligning your data across your company to ensure efforts are leading to one main goal.
+Typically, the success of the company.

 So, I’m not saying to not use EMVs.
-But instead, saying that you should dig deeper into the data, and combine them with other metrics so you actually can prove the value of your marketing efforts.
+I’m saying, dig deeper into the data, and combine them with other metrics to prove the value of your marketing efforts.

 So, how do you calculate the value of earned media?

 Simply use other metrics to define your success.
-Our metrics to monitor to define success eBook collates the data you should be monitoring, to help you prove how your efforts are going.
-As a teaser, here are some alternatives to incorporate into your measurement strategy:-
+Here are some alternatives to incorporate into your measurement strategy:-

 Engagement

-To counteract the risk that potential reach could potentially have, you should incorporate engagement metrics to help you understand how valuable a piece is.
+To counteract the potential risk that potential reach has, incorporate engagement metrics to understand how valuable a piece is.

-Content that reaches a smaller, more engaged audience is much more valuable than content than reaches more people who are less engaged, so engagement metrics matter at this level.
+Content that reaches a smaller, more engaged audience is much more valuable than content that reaches more unengaged people.
+So engagement metrics matter at this level.

-It may not correlate directly with sales, but by measuring your engagement on a regular basis (and against your competitors), you can see more clearly how effective your strategy is working, and identify elements that you can replicate across the board.
+It may not correlate directly with sales, but you should measure your engagement regularly (and against your competitors).
+This shows how effective your strategy is, and identifies elements that you can replicate across the board.

 Sentiment

 The EMV doesn’t factor this into its equation.
-And since negative sentiment can directly impact sales (and inversely, we can assume positive sentiment would too), it’s a metric that is more mature, and more valuable when it comes to reporting the impact of your efforts.
+Negative sentiment can directly impact sales.
+Inversely, we can assume positive sentiment does too.
+Sentiment is more mature and valuable for reporting the impact of your efforts.

-By looking at the sentiment spikes, you can quickly see if something is driving positive EMV or is actually detrimental to your brand.
+By looking at sentiment spikes, you can quickly see if something is driving positive or negative EMV.
+Talkwalker Media Monitoring

 Share of voice (SOV)

-EMV gives you an idea about how many people are talking about your brand, but without setting a benchmark to see how that compares to your industry.
+EMV gives you an idea of how many people are talking about your brand.
+It doesn’t help you compare your brand against your industry.

 For example, you could gain a mention on a popular blog, giving you a high earned media value.
-But if your competitors had the same luck at the same time, but with 3 times as many pieces, your message could be less valuable than you perceive.
+If your competitors did the same, but in 3 blogs, your win is less valuable.
 SOV helps you benchmark these levels.

-And again, share of voice can directly be linked to market share, as per a case study from Millward Brown.
+And again, you can directly link your share of voice to market share, as per a case study from Millward Brown.
 Meaning it is a more mature metric, demonstrating the true impact of your marketing.

 You need to assess how your competitors are performing to decide if your EMV is adding value to your business.
-Or just getting lost.
+Talkwalker Media Monitoring

 And there’s more…

 When it comes to earned media value, it’s up to you whether you should measure it or not.
-There’s a time and a place that it shows its value, but there are better metrics out there that can be used to measure your results.
+There’s a time and a place that shows its value, but there are better metrics out there to measure your results.

 And demonstrate the impact of your efforts to your C-suite.